Proto-Indo-European homeland: Bomhard's hybrid North Caspian/Caucasian hypothesis

 The "Sogdiana hypothesis" of Johanna Nichols places the homeland in the 4th or 5th millennium BCE to the east of the Caspian Sea, in the area of ancient Bactria-Sogdiana.
 From there, PIE spread north to the steppes, and south-west towards Anatolia.
 Nichols eventually rejected her theory, finding it incompatible with the linguistic and archaeological data.

 Since Nichols's initial proposal, Kozintsev has argued for an Indo-Uralic homeland east of the Caspian Sea.
 From this homeland, Indo-Uralic PIE-speakers migrated south-west, and divided in the southern Caucasus, forming the Anatolian and steppe languages at their respective locations.

 Bernard Sergent has elaborated on the idea of east Caspian influences on the formation of the Volga culture, arguing for a PIE homeland in the east Caspian territory, from where it migrated north.
 Sergent notes that the lithic assemblage of the first Kurgan culture in Ukraine (Sredni Stog II), which originated from the Volga and South Urals, recalls that of the Mesolithic-Neolithic sites to the east of the Caspian Sea, Dam Dam Chesme II and the cave of Djebel.
 Yet, Sergent places the earliest roots of Gimbutas's Kurgan cradle of Indo-Europeans in an even more southern cradle, and adds that the Djebel material is related to a Paleolithic material of Northwestern Iran, the Zarzian culture, dated 10,000–8500 BCE, and in the more ancient Kebarian of the Near East.
 He concludes that more than 10,000 years ago the Indo-Europeans were a small people grammatically, phonetically and lexically close to Semitic-Hamitic populations of the Near East.
 See also "New Indology", (2014), Can we finally identify the real cradle of Indo-Europeans?.)

+Caucasus-lower Volga steppe proposal for archaic PIE

+Cacasus-lower Volga cline, after Lazaridis et al. (2025), "Genetic origin of the indo-Europeans".

+Other recent publications locate the origin of the ancestor of proto-Indo-European in the Eastern European/Eurasian steppe or from a hybridization of both steppe and Northwest-Caucasian languages.

+Lazaridis and Anthony (2025) suggest a Caucasus-lower Volga cline between the Caucasus southern end and Berezhnovka at the lower Volga, speaking "proto-Indo-Anatolian", "the language ancestral to both Anatolian and Indo-European people, occur[ing] in CLV people some time between 4400 and 4000 BCE.
+This CLV-cline consists of "Aknashen-Maikop-Remontnoye-Berezhnovka."
+These four, arrayed in order of decreasing Caucasus Neolithic component, match their south-to-north location."

+Lazaridis and Anthony et al. (2025) suggest a Caucasus-lower Volga cline (with a spectrum of both EHG ancestry from the steppe and CHG ancestry from the Caucasus) between the Caucasus and Berezhnovka at the lower Volga, speaking "proto-Indo-Anatolian", "the language ancestral to both Anatolian and Indo-European people, occur[ing] in CLV people some time between 4400 and 4000 BCE.
+They, for the first time, find traces of steppe ancestry in some samples in Anatolia from populations believed to have spoken languages of the Anatolian branch.